 Associate of Arts

-The Associate of Arts in Criminal Justice is designed to equip graduates with a comprehensive knowledge of the governmental structures, limitations, and theoretical underpinnings of the American criminal justice system.
+This program is designed to equip graduates, whether potential and incumbent criminal justice system employees or graduates intent on transferring to a bachelor degree program at ENMU, with a comprehensive knowledge of the governmental structures, limitations, and theoretical underpinnings of the American criminal justice system.
 This curriculum can serve as a terminal occupational degree program for students seeking immediate employment in the private sector or in government agencies at the local, state, or national level.
-The balanced liberal arts emphasis in this degree, which includes the study of law, criminal justice, social sciences, humanities, behavioral sciences, natural sciences and general education courses, can apply towards a bachelor’s degree program at a four-year institution.
+The balanced liberal arts emphasis, which includes the study of law, criminal justice, social sciences, humanities, behavioral sciences, natural sciences and general education courses, can apply towards a bachelor degree in Criminal Justice or other majors at several of New Mexico’s four-year state universities.

-Students who have successfully completed: 1) a New Mexico Department of Public Safety basic or NMDPS-approved satellite police certification training academy or 2) the New Mexico Department of Corrections correctional officer basic training academy or 3) the United States Border Patrol Basic Training Program (USBPI), the Federal Air Marshal Basic Training Program (FAMTP), or the Land Management Basic Police Training Program (LMPT), or 4) military occupational specialties or air force career classifications U.S. army 95B, or 31B; U.S. marine corps 5811; U.S. air force 3PO51, or 3PO91; U.S. navy master at arms, or NEC 9545 (completed NAVEDTRA 14137) will receive credit for CJ 102, CJ 202, CJ 215, CJ 287, and HPE 141 upon provision of an official transcript.
-Students who have successfully completed the New Mexico Department of Corrections correctional officer basic training academy will receive credit for CJ 102 and CJ 203 upon provision of an official transcript.
+Students who have successfully completed: 1) a N.M.
+Department of Public Safety basic or NMDPS-approved satellite police certification training academy or 2) the U.S. Border Patrol Basic Training Program (USBPI), the Federal Air Marshal Basic Training Program (FAMTP), or the Land Management Basic Police Training Program (LMPT), or 3) military occupational specialties or Air Force career classifications U.S. Army 95B, or 31B; U.S. Marine Corps 5811; U.S. Air Force 3PO51, or 3PO91; U.S. Navy Master at Arms, or NEC 9545 (completed NAVEDTRA 14137) will receive credit for CJUS 1110 and CJUS 2360 upon provision of an official transcript.
+Students who have successfully completed the N.M.
+Department of Corrections correctional officer basic training academy will receive credit for CJUS 1110 and CJUS 2225 upon provision of an official transcript.

 Upon program completion students will be able to: